DBDiff/DBDiff/README.md

 ## Example 3
 `$ ./dbdiff --config=config.conf --template=templates/simple-db-migrate.tmpl --include=all server1.db1:server2.db2 --output=./sql/simple-schema.sql`

-Instead of looking for `.dbdiff`, this would look for `config.conf` (which should be valid YAML) for the settings, and then override any of those settings from `config.conf` for the --template and --include parameters given in the command-line parameters - thus comparing the source with the target database and outputting an SQL file called simple-schema.sql to the ./sql folder, which should already exist otherwise the program will throw an error, and which includes only the schema as an up and down SQL diff in the simple-db-migrate format (as specified by the template).
+Instead of looking for `dbdiff.yml`, this would look for `config.conf` (which should be valid YAML) for the settings, and then override any of those settings from `config.conf` for the --template and --include parameters given in the command-line parameters - thus comparing the source with the target database and outputting an SQL file called simple-schema.sql to the ./sql folder, which should already exist otherwise the program will throw an error, and which includes only the schema as an up and down SQL diff in the simple-db-migrate format (as specified by the template).
 This example would work perfectly alongside the simple-db-migrate tool

 # File Examples

-## .dbdiff
+## dbdiff.yml

 	server1:
 		user: user